ManageIQ/manageiq-ui-service/docs/developer_setup.md

 - Have the [ManageIQ](http://github.com/ManageIQ/manageiq) repo cloned into a directory named `manageiq`, and ready to be started.
 See [here](https://github.com/ManageIQ/guides/blob/master/developer_setup.md) for the steps required to setup ManageIQ.
-- Have this repo as a sibling to the `manageiq` directory:
+- Have the SUI repo at the same level as `manageiq/`, this ensures the SUI builds, `gulp build`, into the correct manageiq folder.
-`git clone git@github.com:ManageIQ/manageiq-ui-service.git`.
+  - `git clone git@github.com:ManageIQ/manageiq-ui-service.git`.
-- Have nodejs **v6.7.0** and npm **3.10.3** installed (npm should be installed with NodeJS)
+- Have nodejs **v6.x** and npm **3.x.x** installed (npm should be installed with NodeJS)
-- Have yarn and gulp globally installed.
+- Have yarn (^v0.16.1) and gulp globally installed.
   - `npm install -g yarn gulp`

 ### Install Dependencies